-For lunch or dinner, try the slightly spicy and amazingly reviving Chongqing noodle soup (chong qing xiao mian), the stir-fried rice cakes with chicken (chao nian gao), or the twice-cooked pork belly (hui guo rou).
+The highlights of the pan-Chinese menu are the slightly spicy and amazingly reviving Chongqing noodle soup (chong qing xiao mian), the stir-fried rice cakes with chicken (chao nian gao), and the twice-cooked pork belly (hui guo rou).
 They each cost less than €5.
-The pork buns stacked behind the glass are perfect for snacking; or the cooked chicken feet if you're feeling adventurous.
+The pork buns stacked behind the glass are ideal for snacking; as are the cooked chicken feet, if you're feeling adventurous.

 One final note: Don't let Hong Kong Büfé's unpretentious, bare interior intimidate you.
 Similar to HeHe and Shandong, this place is immensely popular among local Chinese people, which is the only stamp of approval a Chinese restaurant really needs.